Stride-Labs/stride/dockernet/README.md

 {CHAIN}_MAIN_CMD="${CHAIN}_CMD --home $DOCKERNET_HOME/state/${${CHAIN}_NODE_PREFIX}1"
 {CHAIN}_RECEIVER_ADDRESS={any random address on the chain}

+# Optionally, if the chain has a micro-denom granularity beyond 6 digits,
+# specify the number of 0's in the following:
+# e.g. evmos uses 18 digits, so 18 zero's should be included in the variable
+# If this variable is excluded, it will default to 6 digits
+{CHAIN}_MICRO_DENOM_UNITS=000000000000000000

 # Add *below* the RELAYER section!
 RELAYER_{CHAIN}_EXEC="docker-compose run --rm relayer-{new-host-zone}"
 RELAYER_{CHAIN}_ACCT=rly{add one since the account from the last host zone}